 Resources – Oil & Gas

-The Bank does not lend to businesses which generate revenue directly from oil & gas extraction.
-The Bank has no exposures to businesses directly involved in extracting oil from oil sands, or gas from hydraulic fracturing.
+The Bank does not lend to businesses which generate revenue directly from oil & gas extraction (including extracting oil from oil sands, or gas from hydraulic fracturing).

 The Bank expects customers to comply with legal requirements and voluntary standards related to animal welfare.

-The Bank has no appetite to support businesses operating in:
+The Bank doesn’t lend to businesses trading in:

-- Trading in Wildlife and endangered species or products
+- Wildlife and endangered species (or products made from them)

-- Fur products and activities (not derived from regulated, commercial farming activities)
+- Fur products and activities (except regulated, commercial farming activities)

 The Bank has a continuing and evolving programme of activity to support its ESG strategy and commitments.

 - Developing our disclosures in line with the Task Force on Climate-related Financial Disclosures (TCFD) recommendations

 - Implementing the expectations set out in the PRA’s Supervisory Statement 3/19: “Enhancing Banks’ and Insurers’ approaches to managing financial risks from climate change” (in proportion to the climate-related financial risk as per our exposures and risk appetite).
 As well as those expectations set out in a letter from the Deputy Governor, Bank of England, dated 1 July 2020.